eclipse-xfsc/facis/Demonstrators/AI Challenge/README.md

 # The Airbus AI Challenge, powered by FACIS
 **ContainerDays / AI Context Series - Hamburg, 3-4 September 2026 - Schuppen 52**

 One aviation maintenance challenge, five open cases plus healthy seats.
-Three tool tracks.
+Two tool tracks.
 Every participant builds the **complete five-agent workflow** end to end with the tool of their choice - and the same flow must handle whichever case it is given (contract v1.1).

 Teams assemble **on the day**: there is always at least one ORCE team, and the rest form around whatever tool their members pick.
 No team heads are assigned - coaches are on the